statamic/docs/content/collections/docs/creating-a-starter-kit.md

 The exporter will automatically detect the installed versions and whether or not they are installed as dev dependencies, and export accordingly.

-When [installing the starter kit](#installing-a-starter-kit), composer will install with the same version constraints as you had installed in your sandbox project during development.
+When [installing the Starter Kit](#installing-a-starter-kit), composer will install with the same version constraints as you had installed in your sandbox project during development.

 ## Optional Modules

-You may also present an optional set of starter kit files, nested under `modules` in your `starter-kit.yaml` config file.
+You may also present an optional set of Starter Kit files, nested under `modules` in your `starter-kit.yaml` config file.

 For example, here we'll configure an opt-in `seo` module.